Marion Elzie Pollock (October 15, 1932 - January 21, 2013) Janis Wynona Booth (PRIVATE)

 Marion was born in Duncan to Curtis & Lorene Pollock.
 He attended Duncan Public Schools, including Lee Elementary and Duncan Junior High School.
 He also attended Cameron University in Lawton.
 He helped his father and brothers run Curt's Battery Shop in downtown Duncan for several years.

-Marion volunteered for service in the US Armed Forces and received airmen's basic training at Lackland Air Force Base, San Antonio, Texas, in 1951.
-He continued his training at Elgin AFB in Florida.
-During his tour of duty with the Fifth Air Force stationed at K-9 air field near Pusan, South Korea, he served in various capacities, including as a driver for Japanese Prime Minister Shigeru Yoshida.
+Marion volunteered for service in the US Armed Forces on March 7, 1952 and received airmen's basic training at Lackland Air Force Base, San Antonio, Texas.
+He continued his training at Elgin AFB in Florida and then was transferred to Pusan, South Korea, During his tour of duty with the Black Knights 17th Bomber Wing (L)** of the Fifth Air Force stationed at K-9 air field near Pusan, South Korea, he served in various capacities, including as a driver for Japanese Prime Minister Shigeru Yoshida.
 He also worked loading ordnance and maintaining weapons systems on the Air Force's F-86 Sabre Jet.
-On return to the U.S., he was stationed at Carswell AFB, Fort Worth, Texas.
-Marion received an honorable discharge.
+On return to the U.S., he was stationed at Carswell AFB, Fort Worth, Texas where he was part of the 824th Motor Vehicle Squadron.
+Marion received an honorable discharge on March 7, 1956.
 While serving in the Air Force, Marion received the National Defense Service Medal, United Nations Service Medal, Korean Service Medal, Good Conduct Medal SO 183/20 Sep 55 Rq.
 824th ABCp.